Welcome to SF State Transforms

-The Promoting Equity and Relationships amongst Colleagues (PERC) program promotes healthy relationships of staff and faculty by providing space where relationships can be built or repaired using restorative circles.
+The Promoting Equity and Relationships Amongst Colleagues (PERC) program promotes healthy relationships between university employees by providing space where relationships can be built or repaired using restorative circles.

 PERC is a collective of staff and faculty who have received extensive training in restorative practices.
 Please click here to learn more and submit a concern.